lanyonm/lanyonm.github.io/_posts/2013-05-31-pi-dashboard-kiosk.md

 @xset s noblank
 @midori -e Fullscreen -a http://example.com
 {% endhighlight %}

+_Please Note_: If the `LXDE-pi` folder doesn't exist on your, you may be using an earlier version of Raspbian.
+The correct location for the pre-2015 Raspbian is `/etc/xdg/lxsession/LXDE/autostart`.

 Configure VNC to start on boot
 {% highlight bash %}